qt/qtvirtualkeyboard/README.md

 development headers are found.
 For Linux/X11 target the Hunspell library can be provided by installing libhunspell-dev package.
 Alternatively the Hunspell sources can be extracted into qtvkb/hunspell directory.
 If Hunspell sources are used, then the dictionary files must also be copied into qtvkb/hunspell/data directory.
-Futhermore, if Hunspell sources are used, the hunspell.pro will be used for all targets.
+Furthermore, if Hunspell sources are used, the hunspell.pro will be used for all targets.

 ## Deployment instructions